lilla-nemeth/lost-and-found/README.md

 ### Server

-Go to the project root directory
+Go to the server folder

 ```
-cd lost-and-found
+cd server
 ```

 Install the dependencies